Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights - NewsBreak

 - Dallas' games this year have gone over the total in four out of five opportunities (80%).

-- Dallas is 5-0 against the spread and 4-1 overall in games when it scores more than 18.4 points.
+- Dallas is 5-0 against the spread and 4-1 overall this season when the team scores more than 18.4 points.

-- Dallas is 5-0 against the spread and 4-1 overall when the team piles up over 317.6 yards.
+- When Dallas churns out over 317.6 yards, the team is 5-0 against the spread and 4-1 overall.

-- The Cowboys have turned the ball over five times this season, one fewer than the Patriots have forced (6).
+- The Cowboys have five giveaways this season, while the Patriots have six takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Patriots.